uhh-lt/event-classification/README.md

 ```
 pip -r requirements.txt
 ```
+Install PyTorch by following the instructions on the [project's home page](https://pytorch.org/get-started/locally/).

-If your machine does not have a cuda device you will first have to comment out the line containing "cupy" in requirements.txt
+If your machine does not have a cuda installed you will first have to comment out the line containing "cupy" in requirements.txt

 ## Usage